dpancho/leetcode_stuffs/notes.md

 6/26-
 Worked on artifact research and searched for job listings.
 Fairly laid back day.
 Planning on working over break to improve my coding challenge skills.

+6/29-
+First day of the summer break at school.
+Looking into a new project to add to the porfolio.
+Hopefully a job will happen one day!